project-codeflare/ibm-vpc-ray-connector/README.md

 * Use browser to open ray dashboard on PUBLIC_HEAD_IP:8265.
 Alternatively use `ray dashboard` to forward ray cluster dashboard to your localhost.

 * Submit example task `ray submit cluster.yaml templates/example.py`

+## Logs
+Logs for the node_provider can be found under `/tmp/connector_logs/`.
+Logs of all levels will be written to `connector_logs`.
+The default log level for console output is `INFO`, but can be altered by setting the environment variable `LOGLEVEL`.